Tec 5 Claude N. Moreland

 Tinsley-Moreland.
 With his two

-father to a daughter, Hazel.
-He and his wife
+to a daughter, Hazel.
+He and his wife worked

-worked in a cotton mill to support the
+in a cotton mill to support the family.

-was the home of a large Chevrolet assembly plant.
+Janesville, Wisconsin, which was the home of a

 After moving to Wisconsin, Claude joined the Wisconsin National Guard in Janesville.
 He most likely did this for the extra money it brought in to help pay bills.
-In the fall of 1940, the tank company Claude was a member of was federalized as A Company, 192nd Tank Battalion.
-On November 28th, the company left Janesville by train, and after a stop in Maywood, Illinois, to pick up B Company, they arrived at Fort Knox, Kentucky.
+In the fall of 1940, the tank company was federalized as A Company, 192nd Tank Battalion.
+On November 28th, the company left Janesville, by train, and after a stop in Maywood, Illinois, to pick up B Company, they arrived at Fort Knox, Kentucky.